Skip to main content

 Design

-Once you've created a dataset, you can customize it as desired under the Dataset > Design tab.
+When you create a dataset, you can customize it in the Design tab.

 Dataset Design